franmassimino/altocv/docs/prd/user-interface-design-goals.md

 ## Accessibility: WCAG AA

-AltocV2 will target **WCAG 2.1 Level AA compliance** to ensure professional accessibility without over-engineering for a portfolio MVP.
+AltoCV will target **WCAG 2.1 Level AA compliance** to ensure professional accessibility without over-engineering for a portfolio MVP.
 This includes: keyboard navigation for all interactive elements, sufficient color contrast ratios (4.5:1 for text), screen reader compatible labels and ARIA attributes, focus indicators on all focusable elements, responsive text sizing, and accessible color picker with contrast validation.

 **Assumption**: Given the 3-month timeline and solo development, full AAA compliance or extensive testing with assistive technologies is out of scope.
 Design panel controls must be keyboard-accessible but may not have perfect screen reader experience initially.